Cookies

 Health deprivation

-People born in the most deprived ten per cent of areas in Herefordshire have a shorter life expectancy at birth than those living in the least deprived ten per cent by an average of 3.9 years for males and an average of 2.6 years for females.
+As is the case nationally, people born in the most deprived areas of Herefordshire have a shorter life expectancy at birth than those living in the least deprived areas with the difference greater for men than women.